|

 "None at all," she replied.

-And hand in hand they walked back to the main staircase.
+And hand-in-hand they walked back to the main staircase.

 Shortly after the King and Queen of Gondor's procession had left,